JirehHorton/Customer-Retention-Analysis-SQL/README.md

 ## _Turning First-Time Buyers into Loyal Customers Through Cohort & Retention Analysis_

 ## Project Overview
 _Analyze customer behavior and retention using the Olist E-Commerce database with SQL.
 This project demonstrates building relational databases, cleaning and transforming data, and answering key business questions on customer growth and loyalty.
-This project showcases SQL, database design, data analysis, and business analytics skills, providing actionable insights for business strategy._
+This project also showcases SQL, database design, data analysis, and business analytics skills, providing actionable insights for business strategy._

 __Key highlights:__